JHB9876/DTRO-NPP/README.md

 These models are not identical.

-The Date and Time sub-model for D-TRO
+The Date and Time sub-model for D-TRO, is built on the earlier APDS model.
+It has a little more functionality:
 ![D-TRO_Validity](https://github.com/JHB9876/DTRO-NPP/assets/29631376/25977d7d-c09d-497a-85df-88ede644d6a8)

 The Date and Time sub-model for APDS